Fairing Robots - an alternative to traditional manual processes

 When it comes to the fairing of a hull and the filler application, the traditional process is not entirely up to date in terms of efficiency and accuracy.

-Let's face it, the same process of fairing the hull has been more or less unchanged for more than 90 years.
-Well, tools have changed and material innovations have changed, but the process itself is more or less unchanged (more on that here in particular).
+The same process of fairing the hull has been more or less unchanged for more than 90 years.
+Although tools have changed and material innovations have evolved, the process itself is more or less unchanged (more on that here in particular).

 Finally there is an alternative.
-With this alternative, many more options have evolved.
-And they have a side effects that are more than welcome:
+With this alternative hull fairing method, many more opportunities have evolved.
+And they come along with some side effects that are more than welcome:

-To better understand this assumption, let's dive into the process.
+To better understand this assumption, let us dive a little bit into the process.
 It starts with a 3D scan of the hull.
 This process can begin later than when you typically would start the fairing work on the hull.
+That is possible because the fairing robot can a lot faster and can reduce process time by up to 60% so far.
 Therefore, all deformations on the hull that arise up to that point can be taken into account.
-For example, caused by the installation of machines or other work inside or outside.
-This makes it a more accurate 3D scan than at the beginning.
+For example, caused by the installation of the engines or other heavy work inside or outside.
+This makes it a more accurate 3D scan than if you would carry out the 3D scan process the beginning.